 Mars Helicopter Flights: Caught on Video!

-Earlier this year the Ingenuity Mars Helicopter became the first aircraft to fly on the surface of another planet.
+In the spring of 2021 the Ingenuity Mars Helicopter became the first aircraft to fly on the surface of another planet.
 When the helicopter lifted off of the Martian surface at 7:50 UTC on April 19th, 2021 (Sol 58 of the Perseverance surface mission), it marked the beginning of a new era for space exploration.
 With that first flight, the aerial exploration of Mars had begun, occurring almost 45 years after the Viking landing (1976) and 24 years after the Mars Pathfinder Sojourner rover mission (1997).
 Humanity could now robotically explore Mars by air.
 And Mastcam-Z caught it all on video.

 Ingenuity development started back in 2013, and a question that the team was asking at the time was “can we record a video of the helicopter flights with the rover cameras?”.
 When the Mastcam-Z instrument was selected by NASA in 2014, that question was answered.
 Mastcam-Z inherited a video capability from the Mars Science Laboratory (MSL) Curiosity Mastcam camera design.
 The Mastcams were developed on MSL with the MAHLI (Mars Hand Lens Imager) and MARDI (Mars Descent Imager) cameras at Malin Space Science Systems, Inc. (MSSS) in San Diego, CA. All three of the MSL camera types (“MMM”, for short) shared common base designs.
 MSSS also built the Mastcam-Z cameras for Arizona State University, and because of this commonality, the Mastcam-Z cameras have the same video capability that was developed for the MARDI camera.
 And while video has been used only sparingly on MSL Mastcam, it was just simpler, more efficient, and more cost effective to keep the video capability in the inherited software design for Mars 2020.
 During MARDI development back around 2005, the idea of acquiring video of a helicopter flying around on Mars wasn’t even imagined.
 But 16 years later, that video capability would be used to record the historic first flights of Ingenuity.